simranmsingh/simranmsingh.github.io/index.md

 title:
 ---

+Welcome to my website.
 I am a fourth-year PhD candidate in the Department of Political Science at Columbia University.
 I study **International Political Economy**, with a focus on state-firm relations and the political and social effects of FDI in host countries.
 In my dissertation project, I develop a theory of social policy delegation by host country governments to foreign firms.
 I apply my theory to substantive policy areas including labor force feminization and decarbonization.

 ## Research